-Getting help for yourself, friend, or family member is imperative.
+Getting help for yourself, a friend, or a family member is imperative.
 You can easily reach out to your health care provider for medical recommendations.
-Another great resource is drug abuse help lines.
+Another great resource is drug abuse helplines.

 The National Drug Helpline provides 24/7 drug and alcohol help to those struggling with addiction.
 Please call the national hotline for drug abuse today to receive information regarding treatment and recovery at:

 Benzodiazepines or “benzos” are a class of medication also known as tranquilizers.
 Common benzodiazepines you may have heard of are Valium (diazepam) and Xanax (alprazolam).
 These drugs are some of the most commonly-prescribed medications in the United States.
 According to the National Institute of Health, the number of adults who filled a benzodiazepine prescription increased by 67% (8.1 million to 13.5 million people) between 1996 and 2013.

 Doctors and other clinicians usually prescribe a benzodiazepine for legitimate medical conditions such as:

 • Muscle relaxation

 • Inducing amnesia during uncomfortable procedures

 Benzodiazepines work on the central nervous system by enhancing the effect of the neurotransmitter GABA.
 GABA provides tranquilizing signals throughout trillions of cells in our body.
 When benzodiazepines are taken, they chemically add to the calming effect that already occurs naturally, allowing you to feel calm, sedated, relaxed, and less anxious.

 |Generic Name (Brand Name)||How quickly the drug starts working in the body||Time it takes to eliminate from the body||Common Uses|